 The cerebrum is what makes us human-it does our thinking, remembering, talking, and understanding.
 It controls our emotions.
-It helps us reason and make decisions and helps us tell right from wrong.
+It helps us reason things out and make decisions.
+It helps us tell right from wrong.
 It also controls our movements, vision, and hearing.
 Many of these areas of the cerebrum are damaged by dementia.